tanthanh85/network-automation-course/modules/02_concurrency/theory.md

         *   **Important:** If your tasks are doing heavy calculations (CPU-bound) and you need them to run truly in parallel (using multiple CPU cores), then `threading` alone won't help due to the GIL.
 For that, you'd use `multiprocessing`.

 *   **3.5 `asyncio` in Network Automation: Real-World Benefits**
-    *   **Super Fast Data Collection:** Connect to hundreds or thousands of devices simultaneously to fetch `show` commands or device facts, completing the job much faster than doing it one by one.
+    *   **Super Fast Data Collection (Concurrent Network Device Connections):** Connect to hundreds or thousands of devices simultaneously to fetch `show` commands or device facts, completing the job much faster than doing it one by one.
+Libraries like `asyncssh` or `httpx` (for REST APIs) are built for this.
-    *   **Concurrent API Calls:** Query multiple network controller APIs (like Meraki, DNA Center) at the same time.
     *   **Efficient Configuration Deployment:** Push configurations to many devices concurrently.
+    *   **Log Collection and Real-time Monitoring:** Efficiently gather logs or interface status from numerous devices at once, or subscribe to real-time events from network controllers, without your script becoming unresponsive.
     *   Many modern network automation libraries are starting to offer `asyncio` support, making it even more powerful.

 ---